openstreetmap/id-tagging-schema/GOVERNANCE.md

 The triage role includes:
 - Proactively helping to clarify issues and PRs.
 - Closing issues as duplicates or not planned.
 - Closing abandoned, duplicated or invalid PRs.
+Note that it is preferable to ping PR author first.
 - Assigning labels to issues and PRs.

 Github shows a `(Collaborator)` label next to users with any permission on this repository.